kekskurse/go-mail-admin/Readme.md

 | DELETE | Delete a Account, required Parameters: id |
 | PUT    | Apdate a Alias, required Parameters: quota, enabled, sendonly, id |

-To update the password make a http call to /api/v1/account/password with the Json-Body Parameter: id, password
+To update the password make a http PUT call to /api/v1/account/password with the Json-Body Parameter: id, password

 ### TLSpolicies
 TLS policies can be changed through a http call to /api/v1/tlspolicy